 In contemporary contexts, the labelling of something as 'medieval' often harks back to what is seen as a violent, bigoted, uncivilised past.
 This module will look beyond this comforting fantasy of a ‘dark ages’ against which the present can be measured, giving you a better understanding of how Western medieval sources actually deal with topics like gender, race, and religion.

 While not shying away from the misogyny, anti-Semitism, and racial/religious prejudice sometimes articulated in medieval texts and images, the module will also give you an insight into how such views are challenged or troubled.
 We will consider how medieval women, Muslims, Jews, and various kinds of racial 'others' were represented in medieval culture.
-We will do this through focused analysis of a range of different source types, including didactic materials, illustrated works of natural history, exemplary literature, romance, and fantastical travel narratives.
+We will do this through focused analysis of a range of different source types, including didactic materials, illustrated works of natural history, romance, and fantastical travel narratives.
 If the public health situation allows, one week of the module will be dedicated to exploring medieval material culture through library and museum collections in Oxford.
 (If this visit is not possible, we will work on medieval maps instead.)
 No previous knowledge of the Middle Ages is required for the module; the textual materials studied are predominantly written in Old French or Latin, but will be studied in modern French or English translation.

 The Middle Ages remains an important reference point for contemporary Western culture.
 This is your opportunity to look behind the myths pedalled about this crucial historical period and to consider for yourself the complexity of medieval representations of gendered, racial, or religious ‘otherness’.

 1. Fiero, Gloria K., Wendy Pfeffer, and Mathé Allain, ed. and trans., Three Medieval Views of Women: La Contenance Des Fames, Le Bien Des Fames, and Le Blasme Des Fames (New Haven and London: Yale University Press, 1989). (available on the Internet ArchiveLink opens in a new window)